2. French Tax Top Tips

 - Place some of your savings in government regulated bank savings accounts to receive exemption from tax and social security contributions on the interest.

-- If you have a large lump-sum to invest, consider taking out an assurance vie investment policy, which has good tax advantages.
+- If you have a large lump-sum to invest, consider taking out an assurance vie investment policy, which has some important tax advantages.

 - If you are on a low income get relief from the local property taxes.